geethikagorantla/fered/README.md

 # fered

-This is done in the examination
+This is done in the exam